chef-partners/azuredevops-chef-extension/docs/docs/tasks/helpers/habitat_environment.md

 When working with Habitat a nunmber of files needs to be written out, these are the signing key pair of your origin, the origin itself and the revision.
 This task performs those operations.

-{% include note.html contents="To use this helper a [Habitat Service Connection](/service_connections/habitat.html) must have been created beforehand" %}
+{% include note.html content="To use this helper a [Habitat Service Connection](/service_connections/habitat.html) must have been created beforehand" %}

 ## Parameters